psychemedia/winter-tales/sir-cleges-winter-cherries.md

 ## Sir Cleges and the Winter Cherries

-First heard: David Winfield, Winter Solstice Tales online, Devon Stroytellers
+First heard: David Heathfield, Winter Solstice Tales online, Devon Stroytellers

 As I recall the telling, Sir Cleges was an old knight of Uther Pendragon... but whent to King Arthur's court.